-This mini flashlight has a versatile hat/pocket clip, which is quite convenient.
+This small flashlight has a versatile hat/pocket clip, which is quite convenient.
 I especially like that you can secure it to a hat since it effectively means that the Streamlight can be a solid replacement for a standard headlamp.

 The AceBeam pen flashlight is great for people who want something so tiny that can carry it in their pocket.
 It’s a pen flashlight with a pocket clip, so you can always easily carry it on your person.
 And it is surprisingly bright for such a small flashlight, with a maximum brightness of 400 lumens!

 The beam distance is 72 meters at maximum brightness, which is quite good.
 And you can get about 28 hours of use of it, but only if you set the brightness to a low setting.
 The flashlight comes with a rechargeable battery that has a 700 mAh capacity and a micro USB charging port.

 You can just plug it into your laptop to charge it, which means you must take the battery out of the flashlight every time you want to charge it.
 It’s not the most convenient setup, but it’s okay for the price.

 However, it’s worth noting that you can get those 28 hours of use only when the brightness is set to 5 lumens, which gets you a beam distance of just 6 meters.
 That might be okay for casual use at home, but it’s far from what anyone looking for a flashlight for hikes and hunting needs.

 It’s not specified exactly how long the battery lasts on the highest brightness setting, but I think it’s safe to assume it will average about an hour, maybe two at the most.